PeterMakus/SeisMIC/docs/source/modules/get_started.rst

 Via GitHub
 ++++++++++

-You can download the latest version of SeisMIIC from GitHub (put link as soon as deployed).
+You can download the latest version of SeisMIC from GitHub (put link as soon as deployed).

 After downloading just run the following commands **in the repository's folder**: